Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 You need to separate yourself from the other traders in the market, and thus you need to trade instruments and time frames where competition presumably is low.
 You can further employ exits and other tactics where you know you have some statistical possibilities of generating profits.

-However, finding an edge in the markets is getting more difficult.
-Having sophisticated software or computers is not much of an edge as it’s getting more of a commodity for all players.
+However, finding an edge in the markets is becoming more difficult.
+Having sophisticated software or computers is no longer an edge, as it’s becoming more of a commodity for all players.

 Most traders and investors have access to the same tools of the trade, and thus it gets difficult to get a trading edge over the others.
 Thus, it’s your creativity that can help you generate trading edges.

-Please also keep in mind that a trading edge not necessarily has more winning trades than losing trades.
+Please also keep in mind that a trading edge does not necessarily have more winning trades than losing trades.
 It depends on the gains per trade, not the winning trade percentage.

 The good news is that you don’t need any Ph.D. or any degree to find trading edges.
-Quite the contrary, as an individual trader, you can come pretty far just by sticking to simplicity.
+Quite the contrary, you can come pretty far just by sticking to simplicity as an individual trader.

 On this website, we have published many free trading strategies built on “simple” trading edges.
 We at Quantified Strategies believe in simplicity.
 You don’t need an advanced mindset to succeed!